medialab/xan/docs/cmd/explode.md

 John,yellow
 Mary,red

-Note that the file can be exploded on multiple well-aligned columns (that is to say selected cells must all be split into a same number of values).
+Note that a file can be exploded on multiple well-aligned columns that would be split into a same number of values.
+Else you can always use the --pad flag.

-TODO: amend help here, mention parallelization
+Alternatively, you can also use an expression using the -e <expr> flag if you need to split your cells using custom logic, e.g. parsing JSON etc.

-Finally, if you need more complex stuff that splitting cells by a separator, check out the `flatmap` command instead.
+    $ xan explode json_names -e '_.parse_json().compact()' file.csv

 Usage:
     xan explode [options] <columns> [<input>]